Motocross Madness (2013 video game): Reception

 Motocross Madness received "mixed or average" reviews according to review aggregator Metacritic, and holds a score of 73 out of 100.
 Scores ranged from a 50% approval from D+Pad Magazine to a 90% approval from Console Monster.
 Based on Xbox Live Arcade leaderboards, the game had moved 21,848 units during the month of its release.

 Critics gave generally positive commentary on Motocross Madnesss gameplay.
 Leif Johnson of GameSpot enjoyed the game's trick system, and that it would build up a boost meter, which he also found fun to use.
 Andy Mahood felt that the controls were "loose and easy, and the open-sandbox format, with its multiple paths and shortcuts, delivers a unique experience every time out."
 Eurogamer Italia's Recensione di Francesco Serino felt that the gameplay was fast and agile.
 Serino did not like the music selections.
 Official Xbox Magazines Cameron Lewis said players will "ace every event in a handful of hours without much difficulty."

 Reception on the use of Xbox 360 avatars was generally mixed.
 Alice Bell of Official Xbox Magazine UK felt that the presence of "credible" motorcycle models and avatars was "jarring".
-GameSpot's Leif Johnson agreed.
+GameSpots Leif Johnson agreed.
 He called the combination an "awkward juggle of realism and cartoony aesthetics."
 In contrast Andy Mahood of IGN felt that his avatar was "it was a pleasant surprise to see" in the game.
 Recensione di Francesco Serino from Eurogamer Italia also appreciated seeing his own avatar in the game, and noted that players could choose to be dressed as Halo protagonist Master Chief if they chose to.

 Most reviewers felt that the game was a good value for its price of 800 Microsoft Points.
 Recensione di Francesco Serino from Eurogamer Italia stated that the game would be a good value to many, if not all players.
-IGN's Andy Mahood describes its price-to-value as a "cheap and engaging two-wheeled experience."
+IGNs Andy Mahood describes its price-to-value as a "cheap and engaging two-wheeled experience."
 Alice Bell agreed, and noted that the game was full of content for its price.
 She said "So much content has been wrung out of this game that there's even a reward for the number of miles you bail out of jumps."
-Official Xbox Magazine's Cameron Lewis felt that the price "buys at least a few afternoons of enjoyable airborne antics."
+Official Xbox Magazines Cameron Lewis felt that the price "buys at least a few afternoons of enjoyable airborne antics."